Skip to content

 "Login failed" or browser doesn't open

-• Double-check you copied the entire key (starts with af_)
+• Double-check you copied the entire token (starts with pat_)

 • Make sure there are no extra spaces